spencer-shadley/completed-class/17-NoSQL/1-tuesday-mongodb/activities/02-Stu-CRUD/README.md

   - A person who uses windows and has a favorite color of blue

-- Update the "name" field for a person to instead use a nickname

-- Delete all mac users
+* Delete all mac users

 ## 💡 Hint(s)

 - Use the [Mongo guides](https://docs.mongodb.com/guides/) if you are stuck.

-## 🏆 Bonus
+## 🏆 Bonus - Operators

-- If you finish early, check out the MongoDB documentation and figure out how to find users by an entry in an array.
+If you finish early, check out the MongoDB documentation and figure out how to:

+- find users by an entry in an array

+- Update the "name" field for a person to instead use a nickname

+- Add a new hobby for a student

+- Drop the students collection

+- Drop the database